iamanishroy/netlify-plugin-js-obfuscator/README.md

 # netlify-plugin-js-obfuscator

 A Netlify Build plugin to extract and obfuscate your JavaScript Source Code, which provide protection for your source code [JS Obfuscator](https://github.com/iamanishroy/netlify-plugin-js-obfuscator), built on top of the [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator).
-It extracts the CSS for above-the-fold content and inlines it into the HTML document in order to render content to the user as fast as possible.

-JS Obfuscator is a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code.
+JavaScript Obfuscator is a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code.

 **Key features:**
 - variables renaming